 Katherine H Hankins Middle School

-- Katherine H Hankins Middle School's student population of 749 students has declined by 10% over five school years.
+Katherine H Hankins Middle School's student population of 783 students has stayed relatively flat over five school years.

 |Grades Offered||Grades 6-8|